finnmayhew/The-Revelation-Mission/Overview.md

 - What is [the Gliss](World/Gliss.md)?
 - How do they get home?
   - How did they get to [Poseidon](World/Poseidon.md)?
-  - Where is are Poseidon and [Hestia](World/Hestia.md) in relation to each other?
+  - Where are Poseidon and [Hestia](World/Hestia.md) in relation to each other?
 - What's up with Poseidon's sun?

 ## Planned arc